 - 12 cups Water

-- When cooled, place into refrigerator for 24 hours
+- Once thorough cooled, cover the bowl and place into the refrigerator for 24 hours.

 Initially, throughout the seventeenth and eighteenth century, cordial was made of fruit juices or through the infusion of flowers and leaves, with a bit of alcohol.
 It later became popular to make cordials without alcohol.